Boomers Have a Retirement Problem: Boomerang Kids

 “It becomes a conversation of accountability,” says McGarry.
 “Individuals who are saving for retirement [should] ask, ‘Do I need to spend $10,000 a year to have my child live at home who’s fully capable of getting a job, or should I take that $10,000 a year and save that for retirement?’ and then have that tough conversation with them.”

-As you know, it is very hard to make ends meet when you are only providing for your own self and your own retirement.
-Add trying to provide for other adults and it is a recipe for financial disaster.
+As you know, it is very hard to make ends meet when you are only providing for your own retirement.
+Add trying to provide for other adults and it can be a recipe for financial disaster.

 “If parents are continuing to focus on the importance of retirement savings and understanding asset allocation, that continued philosophy as you raise your child into an adult can impact them to hopefully start saving at a younger age,” he says, noting that doing so could prevent the situation from occurring in the first place.

-In some cases, parents whose children have moved back home can make the situation more financially viable while, in turn, providing a valuable lesson in managing finances.
+In some cases, parents whose children have moved back home can make the situation more financially viable.

-As discussed above, debt, job search woes, expensive housing and it is a nice place to live are common reasons children move home.
-It might be useful for you to identify the reason your child is home and help him or her with that specific concern.
+It might be useful for you to identify the reason your child is home and help them with that specific concern.

 - If debt is the issue, tackle the debt by working with an organization like CreditKarma or, here are some tips for negotiating with creditors.

-- If finding affordable housing is problematic, suggest that they get room mates or even relocate to a less expensive locale.
+- If finding affordable housing is problematic, suggest that they relocate to a less expensive locale.

 - Are they having trouble finding a job?
-Maybe they should work with a career counselor.
+They could work with a career counselor (if they can afford the cost).

 Not saving (or spending your retirement savings) now will have a profound impact on both you and your children.
 Are your children going to be able to take care of you in the future the way you are taking care of them now?
 Do they want that responsibility as you age?
 Do you want to give up your own autonomy and be beholden to them?